 Learn from leading researchers in the field

-This one-year master’s programme explores Russia and the Eurasian world from the perspectives of language, literature and culture, or politics, history and economics.
-Leiden University's Faculty of Humanities has been studying Russia and the Slavic world since 1913.
-Scholars from around the world come to Leiden University to study and teach this fascinating field.
-During your studies, you will learn from our faculty members as well as visit international scholars.... [-]
+Leiden University's faculty has been studying Russia and the Slavic world since 1913.
+Scholars from around the world come to Leiden University to study and teach in this fascinating academic field.
+During your master's, you will learn from accomplished faculty from Leiden University as well as visiting international scholars from our partner universities.

-Upon completion of the Master´s Programme in Russian Studies, you will have acquired in-depth knowledge of Russia’s past and present and developed Russia-related expertise for use in your future career. [+]
+Upon completion of the Master´s Programme in Russian Studies, you will have acquired in-depth knowledge of Russia’s past and present and developed Russia-related expertis

 Upon completion of the Master´s Programme in Russian Studies, you will have acquired in-depth knowledge of Russia’s past and present and developed Russia-related expertise for use in your future career.
 You will be able to recognise changes in your field of expertise, adjust your skills to these changes, and update your knowledge and skills independently.